Psychosocial hazards

 Bullying/harassment

-In an organization where bullying/harassment is MORE likely to be a risk to psychological health and safety, employees might say:
+In an organization where bullying/harassment is more likely to be a risk to psychological health and safety, employees might say:

-• I am currently being bullied at work.
+• I'm currently being bullied at work.

-• I am currently experiencing discrimination at work.
+• I'm currently experiencing discrimination at work.

 Career development